-There's a lot of buzz around a recent web publication by professors of business, policy, and economics at Cornell University and Purdue University, who theorize that allowing children aged 0-3 to watch television causes autism.
-The authors measured TV exposure times to annual precipitation to come up with their theories, which they outline in 67 pages of analysis and findings, in order to conclude:
+There's a lot of buzz around a recent web publication by professors of business, policy, and economics at Cornell and Purdue Universities, who theorize that allowing children aged 0-3 to watch television causes autism.
+The authors compared TV exposure times to annual precipitation and come up with a theory that they outline in 67 pages of analysis and findings.
+Finally they conclude:

 "Hence, our results suggest that early childhood television watching, or whatever is the trigger driving our finding of a positive correlation between autism rates and precipitation and autism rates and cable, is an important factor in autism diagnoses both from statistical and absolute standpoints." [emphasis ours]